Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 by Bestlaminate

-Published: Last Updated on 156 comments 18 minutes read
+Published: Last Updated on 156 comments 25 minutes read

-What Is Flooring Underlayment?
+What Is Laminate Flooring Underlayment?

-Why is Flooring Underlayment Necessary?
+Why is Flooring Underlayment Necessary with Laminate?

 Laminate flooring is not nailed or glued down, so it needs some form of cushion between the subfloor and laminate to allow it to float easily.
 Think of it like a large jigsaw puzzle, which will be expanding and shifting as the climate changes.
-To avoid any damage due to friction between the laminate and your sub-floor, the underlayment must be laid first to give the laminate a smooth surface on which to float.
+To avoid any damage due to friction or moisture between the laminate and your sub-floor, the underlayment must be laid first to give the laminate a smooth surface on which to float.

 If you are installing over a wood or existing subfloor, you will not need to worry about a moisture barrier underlayment.
 Unless you require other properties, such as sound reduction, a standard foam underlayment will work for your project.